The Role of Music Supervisors in Film and Television

 Their expertise not only shapes the auditory experience of a project but also contributes significantly to its overall success.

 Music supervisors serve as the bridge between filmmakers and the music industry.
-Furthermore, they ensure that the right music is chosen to complement the narrative, enhance characters, and evoke emotions.
+Furthermore, they ensure that the right music is chosen to complement the narrative, enhance characters, and stir up emotions.

 Also, their work is essential for creating a cohesive audio-visual experience that resonates with audiences.